EPIC-CSU/ml-on-the-edge/README.md

 - YOLOv5_LPCV_Train: Used to train YOLOv5 on the LPCV data.
 To train on the LPCV.ai data from the challenges files.
 If you do not have a zip file of the LPCV data in image and label format, you must upload all LPCV.ai videos and csv files before running all cells in succession.
 If you possess such a zip file, unzip the folder and run the cells beginning with the data augmenation cells.

 - YOLOv5_Compile_For_Edge: A modified version of Google's compile_for_edgetpu.ipynb.
 This version includes the ability to convert a .pt model to .tflite using the YOLOv5 repo, as well as a special command to compile the model that overrides an error that occurs without the edited command.

+- EfficientDet-LPCV-Train-Detect: Used to train and test an EficientDet model on the LPCV data.

 This folder yolov5-coral contains scripts necessary to run an edge optimized version of YOLOv5